zhiming99/rpc-frmwrk/README.md

 #### Features:
 1. `Support for multiple interfaces on a single object (COM alike).`
-2. `Support for synchronous/Asynchronous requests and handling.`
+2. `Support for synchronous/asynchronous requests handling from both sides.`
 3. `Active canceling.`
 4. `Server-push events`
 5. `Keep-alive for time-consuming request.`